management

 When a product recall hits the news, when a CEO's old social media posts resurface, when a data breach exposes customer information -- these are the moments that define a public relations manager's career.
 And in every one of these moments, the response requires something that no AI system can provide: the ability to read a room, navigate human emotions, make judgment calls under extreme pressure, and speak with authenticity that audiences can feel.

 Public relations managers currently show an overall AI exposure of 47% with an automation risk of 34% [Fact].
 By 2028, those numbers are projected to reach 61% exposure and 46% risk [Estimate].
 The automation mode is classified as "augment" [Fact], and the distinction is instructive: AI is making PR managers more capable, not more expendable.
+The job that gets harder to automate is precisely the job that matters most to organizations -- the high-stakes communications work where reputational dollars are won and lost.

 Where AI Delivers Real Value